 Part 2: The Zombie Walk (walking the dog)

-Now you finally get to yaw!
+In this how to fly a quadcopter drone lesson, you finally get to yaw!
 First, throttle up your craft and make it hover at about knee or chest height.
 Then, move your craft forward by using the pitch control.

 Don’t just stand there, follow your craft!
 Use the throttle to maintain altitude, yaw to turn, pitch to go forward and roll to course-correct.